 How much money do you have and need?

-If none of your team have the money you need to start, and if you cannot find a way of bootstrapping (or an investor), your team will collapse.
+If none of your team have the money you need to get started, and you cannot find a way of bootstrapping (or an investor), your team will collapse.
 Capital is scarce, and most startups fail.
-The person who contributes risks the first 10,000 zl or 25,000 zl is taking a bigger risk than later when there are clients.
+The person who contributes risks the first few thousands is taking a bigger risk than those who invest later when there are clients.

 Nice-ness, character and values